Do Go On - 541 - The Freedom House Ambulance Service

 I could have been a teacher easy because both my parents are teachers.

-Yeah, because you thought about doing a dip-ed and your dad said, well, don't get into teaching
+Because you thought about doing a dip head and your dad said, well, don't get into teaching as a fucking bump.

 Teaching's not a backup player, mate.